 9. Former Greyhound Bus Station

-This prominent site from the 1961 Freedom Rides against segregation in interstate travel has been lovingly renovated by architect Robert Parker Adams, whose firm occupies the art deco structure today.
+This prominent site from the 1961 Freedom Rides against segregation in interstate travel has been lovingly renovated by architect Robert Parker Adams, whose firm occupied the art deco structure at the time of my visit.

 11. Collins Funeral Home